Shaukat Thanvi: Early life

 Shaukat Thanvi was born in Vrindavan, Mathura district, Uttar Pradesh, British India, on 2 February 1904.
 Thana Bhawan, a small town in Muzaffarnagar district (now in Shamli district) of Uttar Pradesh, was Thanvi's ancestral hometown and possibly the source of his last name, though Professor Mushtaq Azmi suggests that he adopted the name Thanvi because of his affection for the Islamic scholar Maulana Ashraf Ali Thanwi.

 Career

 Shaukat Thanvi had little formal schooling.
-Starting in 1928, he worked for an Urdu-language newspaper Hamdam from Lucknow, British India and continued working for several other Urdu newspapers.
+Starting in 1928, he worked for an Urdu-language newspaper Hamdam published from Lucknow, British India and continued working for several other Urdu newspapers.

-Then he joined the radio station in Lucknow as a writer and a broadcaster after it was first established in 1938.
-He was doing mainly humorous talk shows at the radio station and wanted to focus on it so he quit journalism.
+Then he joined the radio station in Lucknow as a writer and broadcaster after it was first established in 1938.
+He was doing mainly humorous talk shows at the radio station and quit journalism to focus on that.

-At the suggestion of veteran novelist Syed Imtiyaz Ali Taj, Thanvi joined Lahore's Pancholi Art Pictures as a story and songwriter in 1943.
-After the independence of Pakistan in 1947, Pancholi Art Pictures closed down and Shaukat Thanvi joined Radio Pakistan in Lahore.
+At the suggestion of veteran novelist Syed Imtiaz Ali Taj, Thanvi joined Lahore's Pancholi Art Pictures as a story and songwriter in 1943.
+After the creation of Pakistan in 1947, Pancholi Art Pictures closed down and Shaukat Thanvi joined Radio Pakistan in Lahore.
 In 1957, Shaukat Thanvi joined the Daily Jang newspaper and started writing a humor column in it called "Vaghaira Vaghaira" (lit. "etc., etc."), which later became very popular among the Pakistani public.